shneoh/k3s_infra_training/readme.md

 ---

 * 🧪 Do NOT attempt any lab exercise unless explicitly instructed by Steven.
-  >> Some labs have interdependencies, and jumping ahead without supervision will break things — and you own the mess you create.
+  >> Some labs have interdependencies, and jumping ahead without supervision will break things — and if you break things, then you own the mess you create.
 ---

 * 👊 This is your only warning.